Hi-Fi Setups

 Documented Hi-Fi System Configurations

-The systems shown on this page document real listening environments where Pure Line Audio cables are used as part of a complete signal chain.
+The systems shown on this page document real listening environments where Pure Line Audio cables, power distributors, noise blockers are used as part of a complete signal chain.

 Each configuration lists the major components used in the system, including loudspeakers, amplification, sources, power distribution, and signal cabling.
 The goal is not to present idealized or promotional setups, but to document how stable audio systems are built in practice.